Eisenhower Matrix for Decision Making

 DO FIRST

-• Decide on a response to a critical, time-sensitive PR issue
+• Decide response to critical time-sensitive situation

 PLAN THIS WEEK